 The Foundation supports research to inform the development of effective juvenile justice policies and practices, such as the Research Network on Adolescent Development and Juvenile Justice, whose research addressed the competence of young people to stand trial, youthful immaturity and criminal responsibility, and desistance from criminal behavior.
 More recent research that examines the process and effectiveness of systems reform in the Models for Change states, including studies of the consequences of mental health screening in pretrial detention, risk/needs assessment, financing systems change, benefit-cost analysis of juvenile justice programs and services, and interactions between schools and juvenile justice.

 Evidence is growing that the reforms being implemented in Models for Change states are increasing public safety, lowering costs, and helping youth.
-Sixteen states and 35 local jurisdictions are engaged in innovative work that is transforming their practices and policies, while creating a “playbook” for other jurisdictions that want to accomplish similar successes.
+States and jurisdictions across the country are engaged in innovative work that is transforming their practices and policies, while creating a “playbook” for other jurisdictions that want to accomplish similar successes.

 The success of the initiative is being judged on four levels: